A Crack in an Antarctic Ice Shelf Grew 17 Miles in the Last Two Months

 https://www.youtube.com/watch?... [youtube.com]

-Not believed to be because of climate change (Score:4, Informative)
+Not believed to be because of climate change (Score:3, Informative)

 Scientists actually don't believe this particular instance to be caused by climate change.
 So, if people could read up a bit and post something thoughtful instead of having a knee jerk anti-Trump comment, that would be awesome.